eoin-white-arista/mcp-cvp-demo/README.md

 gemini mcp add "CVP MCP Server" uv --directory [cloned directory] run mcp_server_rest.py --transport stdio
 ```

-Where [cloned directory] is the full apth of the cloned directory
+Where [cloned directory] is the full path of the cloned directory

 ## How to generate service account tokens